6 Best Cameras and Lighting for Tattoo Artists in 2023

 If you don’t have a good window with a lot of lighting that you can use to take your pictures, then you need to buy some type of light for photography — some options below.

 WARNING: I don’t care if you got a $2k camera.
-If you don’t use lighting, your pictures will be USELESS — and then you’ll blame me thinking I recommended a bad camera.
+If you don’t use lighting, your pictures will be USELESS — and then you’ll blame me for thinking I recommended a bad camera.

 Now, for number 2 (lack of space), the kind of lighting that can work in a place like this is probably a simple flash to attach to your camera’s hot shoe — don’t use your camera’s internal flash or you’ll get an awful result.